mreshnaan/backend-boilerplate/README.md

     ```bash
     npm install
     ```

     This command installs all the necessary dependencies listed in `package.json`.

 2.  **Set up Environment Variables:**
     Create a `.env` file in the project root directory if it doesn't exist.
 Copy the contents from `.env.example` and modify the variables as needed, such as database connection details, API keys, etc.

-3.  **Run Database Migrations (if necessary):**
+3.  **Database Setup with Prisma:**
-    If your project uses Prisma and requires database migrations, run the following commands to push the schema to the database:
+    This project uses Prisma as the ORM for database management.
+Follow these steps to set up your database:

+    **a.
+Generate Prisma Client:**
+    First, generate the Prisma client based on your schema:

     ```bash
+    npm run prisma:generate
+    ```

+    **b.
+Database Migration Options:**
+    Choose one of the following options based on your needs:

+    - **Push Schema to Database (Development):**
+      Use this for development when you want to sync your Prisma schema with the database:

+      ```bash
       npm run prisma:push
       ```

+    - **Reset Database (Fresh Start):**
-    Or to reset the database and push:
+      Use this to reset your database and apply the schema (⚠️ **Warning: This will delete all existing data**):

       ```bash
       npm run prisma:reset-db
       ```

-    Refer to the Prisma documentation and your project's setup for specific migration instructions.
+    - **Pull Schema from Existing Database:**
+      If you have an existing database and want to generate a Prisma schema from it:
+      ```bash
+      npm run prisma:pull
+      ```

+    **c.
+Optional - Prisma Studio (Database GUI):**
+    You can use Prisma Studio to view and edit your database data through a web interface:

+    ```bash
+    npm run prisma:studio
+    ```

+    This will open Prisma Studio in your browser, typically at `http://localhost:5555`.

+    **Database Setup Workflow:**

+    - For new projects: `npm run prisma:generate` → `npm run prisma:push`
+    - For existing databases: `npm run prisma:pull` → `npm run prisma:generate`
+    - For development resets: `npm run prisma:reset-db` → `npm run prisma:generate`

 4.  **Build the Project (for production):**
     If you are running the project in a production environment or need to build the TypeScript code, run: